TTitcombe/ML-Research/PaperReviews/word2vec.md

 # Efficient Estimation of Word Representations in Vector Space

 * A new method to project words into n-dimensional vector
-* Words in this space can be used for mapping semantic relationships (Lison -> Portugal as Paris -> France) and syntactic relationships (walk -> walked as run -> ran)
+* Words in this space can be used for mapping semantic relationships (Lisbon -> Portugal as Paris -> France) and syntactic relationships (walk -> walked as run -> ran)

 ### Intro
 * Before word2vec, models commonly treat words as atomic units.
 Many NLP tasks are limit by size of quality data, where these simple models fail